COMP6900/COMP6900.github.io/pages/Neutron/neutronfs.md

 ## Overview

-I want it to be similar to apple's fs and btrfs.
-But minimalised and optimised for neutron syscalls, services and rust/rei apps.
+Similar to apple's fs and btrfs.
+But minimalised and optimised for neutron syscalls, services and quantii apps.

+### Features

+- optimised for ssds (pcie 4.0 and beyond) and native 64-bit
+- scalable volumes from embedded to HEDT
+- fast dir sizing
+- atomic save primitives
+- encryption and checksums

 ## Design

+Page alignment of 4KiB by default.
+Partitions are always contiguous.

+### API

-Sample code for driving an NeFS partition:
+Sample API for driving an NeFS partition:

 ```rust
 // abstractions